 Who Is Eligible

-Active duty family members pay no enrollment fees and no out-of-pocket costs for any care as long as care is received from the U.S. Family Health Plan Provider.
+Active-duty family members pay no enrollment fees and no out-of-pocket costs for any care as long as care is received from a US Family Health Plan provider organization.

-Retirees pay an annual enrollment fee which is the same as the Tricare Prime enrollment fee.
-For Group A retirees that amount is $300/year for an individual or $600/year for family enrollment.
-For Group B retirees the fees are $366/year for an individual or $732/year for family enrollment.
+Retirees pay an annual enrollment fee that is the same as the Tricare Prime enrollment fee.
+For Group A retirees and survivors, that amount is $363 per year for an individual or $726 per year for family enrollment in 2024.
+For Group B retirees and survivors, the fees are $438.96 per year for an individual or $879 per year for family enrollment.

 Retirees who provide proof of Medicare Part B enrollment will have the fee waived.